hpccsystems-solutions-lab/ECL-Training/README.md

 **Week #3**

-- Students will review last week material by going over their homework's.
+Students will review last week material by going over their assignments.

 - ECL Concepts:

   - Function
   - Module
-- Data Integration
+  - Project - Data Integration
-  - Project
-  - Transform
+  - Transform - Data Integration

-In class training: using an existing dataset to practice learned functionalities
-Homework: Please see WeekThreeHW
+- In class assignments:
+  - Create a module and use that module

 **Week #4**

-Hands-on Practice:
+Students will review last week material by going over their assignments.

+- ECL Concepts:

+  - Cont Transform
-- Revisiting Transform and Project.
+  - Cont Project.

+- In class assignments:
+  - Using Car dataset, create multiple different tables

+**Week #5**

+Students will review last week material by going over their assignments.

+- ECL Concepts:

+  - Table - Data Aggregation
+  - Group
+  - Intro to testing the code - Data Validation

+- In class assignments:
+  - Using Car dataset, create multiple different tables.
+  - Add a Table to last week assignment.
+  - Writing test cases to see if the solution is correct.

+**Week #6**

+Students will review last week material by going over their assignments.

+- ECL Concepts:

+  - Join - Data Aggregation
+  - Data QA - Data Validation

+- In class assignments:
+  - Using smaller dataset to work on with different types of Joins.